lambda-andrew/Sprint-Challenge--Redux-Smurfs/README.md

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application? example

+Actions: The application components call action creators (sometimes passing user input as parameters).
+Action creators perform some work then send state updates to the reducer.

+Reducers: Combine old state and state update received from action creators to create a new state.
+Note that the old state is not modified to create the new state because state is immutable (unmodifiable) in redux model.
+Rather new state is a completely new object that is created by reducers.

+Store: Holds current application state and pushes any changes to React app state.

+Because state stored in individual react components is no longer used to store data (with some exceptions, like input from a form the user is typing in).
+Rather all important state is stored in a single location (redux store).
+That’s why redux is called single source of truth.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is needed everywhere in the app while component state is only needed in the single component.
+Component state can be used as a temporary storage for user input, like when a user is typing to fill in a form.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+It's middleware that allows for asynchronous action creators in Redux.

 ## Project Set Up